galaxyproject/galaxy-hub/content/community/governance/index.md

 The overall idea is:

 1. The *Technical Board* and the *Community Board* are asked for high-level input.
-This is the step where the community, either via the technical *Working Groups* or the *Steering Committee*, can influence the process (2 weeks).
+This is the step where the community, either via the technical
+*Working Groups* or the *Special Interest Groups*, can influence the process (2 weeks).
 2. The *Galaxy Exec* reviews suggestions and creates a final high-level roadmap (1 week).
 It is then given to the *Technical Board* which will (3 weeks):

 * Add technical details.